 I see my work emerging from the inquisitive traditions of experimental video and performance pioneers of the 60’s and 70’s.
 I am influenced by the ongoing criticality of these artists to resist conventional narrative and challenge assumptions of form, image, and identity.
 Moving between experimental video/digital practices and dance has led me to intricate considerations of materiality and the many ways in which we mediate and modify our bodies on various scales, from clothing to cellphones to diet fads to social media.
 These interests are also deeply informed by the ontological tornado of growing up as a queer non-binary kid in the conservative south.

 As both research methodology and a choreographic infrastructure I turn to the phenomenon of diffractions.
 Moving beyond reflexivity, or reflecting back information either through representation, critique, or assimilation, working diffractively is to work-with, think-with, make-with, to discover significance and difference through relationality.
 I see my work materializing through its relationship to not only my immediate collaborators, but also other artists and thinkers I hold close to my thinking: Jennifer Monson, adrienne maree brown, Donna Haraway, jess pretty, Karen Barad, and my canine companion, Laika, among many, many others.
 I value the prospect of creating work that could be read alongside and through other projects, with influence and citation becoming visible and necessary material attributes to process and meaning.
 In other words: I want to be in conversation.
 I have no interest in the illusion of the solo producer, maker, thinker, etc.

 I am situated inside of the current trajectory of scholars and artists across disciplines turning to the field of “new materialisms” to respond to the political-ecological moment we live in, while also extending some of these ideas to discourse in transgender studies and intersections of feminist theory and science.
-Choreography and writing serve as the two primary forms I work inside of, often interchangeably, to better understand the ways in which bodies, objects, and ideas move through time and space.
+Choreography and writing serve as the two primary forms I work within, often interchangeably, to better understand the ways in which bodies, objects, ideas, and information move through time and space.